rcrowther/apertium-dictionary-generator/README.rst

 Cross-category hints can not be added to bi-lingual dictionaries
     no shifting to feminine/male end-marks/inflexions, unknown
     gender marks etc.

+Clean up letter case
+    in Apertium, letter case is significant.
+The intentions of letter case are too hard to guess.

 To add other features the generated code will need to be hand-edited.